ebidyke/hello-world/README.md

 This is an example repository from git tutorial.

+This tutorial focuses on git and using github as its remote

+It's built step by step for git

-It's builed step by step
+It's also built step by step for github.